sherpa00/GutHealthRecipeRecommendation/README.md

 Here're some of the project's best features:

 - recommends food recipes catered to users's specific gut health issues
-- gives valuable information about the food items and recipes
 - incorporates any food choices users desires like spicy foods Nepalese foods etc

 ## Environment Variables